openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

     ```sh
     $ ./pre-upgrade.sh <openebs_namespace>
     ```
-    Where `<openebs_namespace>` is the namespace where OpenEBS control plane components are installed.
+    `<openebs_namespace>` is the namespace where OpenEBS control plane components are installed.

 Note:
  - No new spc should be created after this step until the upgrade is complete.
 If created the `pre-upgrade.sh` script needs to be executed again.